Dobbs Clubfoot Center

 He has presented over 300 talks at major national and international scientific conferences, published over a 160 scientific peer-reviewed medical journal articles including publications in the New England Journal of Medicine and Nature Methods, written over 30 book chapters, and authored a textbook.
 He has been a visiting professor at institutions in over 60 countries.
-He is actively involved in the teaching of medical students, residents, fellows, and visiting national and international orthopaedic surgeons.
+He is actively involved in the teaching of medical students, residents, fellows, and visiting national and international orthopedic surgeons.

 Academic and Other Credentials

-- Dr. Dobbs has received numerous research awards including the Nicolas Andry Award, Hunterian Gold Medal for his work isolating the gene responsible for triphalangeal thumb, and the Kappa Delta Award (orthopaedic surgery's nobel prize).
-He has received the best paper award at AAOS, SRS, POSNA, SICOT, and the European Federation of National Association of Orthopaedics and Traumatology (EFORT).
+- Dr. Dobbs has received numerous research awards including the Nicolas Andry Award, Hunterian Gold Medal for his work isolating the gene responsible for triphalangeal thumb, and the Kappa Delta Award (orthopedic surgery's nobel prize).
+He has received the best paper award at AAOS, SRS, POSNA, SICOT, and the European Federation of National Association of Orthopedics and Traumatology (EFORT).
 His humanitarian work at home and abroad has been recognized with the Humanitarian Award—Shujaa Award For Compassionate and Exceptional Care to The Immigrant Community in St. Louis and the Guardians of Childhood Award.

 - He has published over 160 peer-reviewed articles, authored over 30 book chapters and authored a textbook.

-- He was the Dr. Asa C. and Mrs. Dorothy W. Jones Professor of Orthopaedic Surgery and the Director of Strategic Planning at Washington University School of Medicine.
+- He was the Dr. Asa C. and Mrs. Dorothy W. Jones Professor of Orthopedic Surgery and the Director of Strategic Planning at Washington University School of Medicine.
 He also co-directed an NIH funded musculoskeletal genetics research laboratory and was founder (2001) and director of the clubfoot clinic at Saint Louis Children’s from 2001-2020.

 Delivering Innovation Solutions